United Healthcare Medicare Advantage Review

 - United Healthcare Dual Complete (PPO SNP)

 United Healthcare’s I-SNPs typically cater to people living in nursing or assisted living facilities (the I stands for “institutional”).
 These plans come with hearing, vision, and transportation coverage, as well as over-the-counter benefits.
 Some plans also include dental coverage.
+All plans include drug coverage.

 United Healthcare’s I-SNPs include the following: